sarnapiotr/STM32-BME280-USB-Monitor/README.md

 This project focuses on reading environmental data (temperature, atmospheric pressure, and humidity) using an **STM32F4DISCOVERY** board (equipped with the STM32F407VGT6 microcontroller) and a **BME280** sensor.

 The collected data is formatted and transmitted to a PC terminal via a Virtual COM Port (VCP) at a frequency of 1 Hz.
+Additionally, a custom Python script is provided for real-time graphical visualization of the incoming serial data.
 The communication between the microcontroller and the sensor is established using the I2C_1 interface.

 **Key Characteristics:**
 * **Readout Frequency:** 1 Hz
 * **Data Output Format:** `Temperature: 21.09 C Pressure: 990.55 hPa Humidity: 44.86 %`
 * **Sensor Communication:** I2C_1
 * **PC Communication:** Virtual COM Port (e.g., COM3) monitored via PuTTY.
+* **Data Visualization:** Real-time plotting using Python (`matplotlib` and `pyserial`).

 ## Hardware Configuration